VieraMaslej/summer_school_2024/README.md

-Certainly!
-Below is a concise and informative README template that you can use for your GitHub repository:

----

 # 🌞 Summer School 2024: Time Series Analysis and Modeling

 Welcome to the repository for **Summer School 2024: Time Series Analysis and Modeling**!
 This repository contains all the materials and code used during our session, where we explore advanced data science concepts, with a focus on time series forecasting using Python.